raj3shp/raj3shp.github.io/ctf-hackthebox-remote.md

       ` http://10.10.10.180/umbraco#/login/false?returnPath=%252Fumbraco`
    - Second important discovery:
-      - I was able to mount a volume using the mountd service `mount 10.10.10.180:/site_backups site_backups/`
+      - I was able to mount a volume using the mountd service

+        `mount 10.10.10.180:/site_backups site_backups/`
       - It contained a directory called `App_data` with file `Umbraco.sdf`
-      - A quick google search revelead it's a database file
+      - A quick google search reveals it's a database file
       - Not sure how to open this file, I just drag and dropped it into my VSCode editor and instantly noticed a plain text string in load of garbage

           `Administratoradminb8be16afba8c314ad33d812f22a04991b90e2aaa{"hashAlgorithm":"SHA1"}`